-“Official Bribery and Commercial Bribery: Are They Really Equivalent?,” forthcoming in Jeremy Horder and Peter Alldridge (eds.), Modern Bribery Law: Comparative Perspectives (Cambridge: Cambridge University Press, 2012)
+“Official Bribery and Commercial Bribery: Should They Be Distinguished?,” in Jeremy Horder and Peter Alldridge (eds.), Modern Bribery Law: Comparative Perspectives (Cambridge University Press, 2013)

 “When is it Wrong to Trade Stocks on the Basis of Non-Public Information?
 Public Views of the Morality of Insider Trading” (with Matthew Kugler), 39 Fordham Urban Law Journal 445 (2012) (symposium).